kevllino/WanWiki/How--to-deploy-smart-contract.md

         return privacyBalance[_owner];
     }

-}

-> **Note:**
+**Note:**
->   1. Privacy transaction function is "otatransfer" in the ERC20Protocol, the contract with privacy transaction need to implement ERC20Protocol
+1. Privacy transaction function is "otatransfer" in the ERC20 Protocol, the contract with privacy transaction need to implement ERC20 Protocol
->   2. Privacy balance is stored in the map privacyBalance, function otabalanceOf can get this balance
+2. Privacy balance is stored in the map privacyBalance, function otabalanceOf can get this balance